Advice on how public bodies can support the Homes for Ukraine scheme.

 Those arriving in Wales under the Ukraine Family Scheme receive very little support, their hosting family members do not receive thank you payments, and their host local authorities do not receive the £10,500 tariff.
 The Welsh Government has repeatedly called for funding parity between the two Ukraine visa schemes but UK Government has not agreed to provide this.

 Unfortunately, we do not have data on Ukraine Family Scheme arrivals in Wales.
-As a result, we will need to take a referral and ‘snowballing’ approach to promoting the scheme.
-We will encourage all local authorities and third sector organisations who are in touch with Ukraine Family Scheme arrivals to promote the service to those individuals.
-We will also seek to use social media networks to promote the service.
+As a result, we need to take a referral and ‘snowballing’ approach to promoting the scheme.
+We encourage all local authorities and third sector organisations who are in touch with Ukraine Family Scheme arrivals to promote the service to those individuals.
+We will also use social media networks to promote the service.

 Homes for Ukraine Host support

 The Contact Centre provides advice on travel arrangements and coordinates the movement of people between initial temporary accommodation where necessary.
+Its Data and Management team also:

 - there are particular health and wellbeing or accessibility needs

-- there are safeguarding concerns
+- there are wellbeing or safeguarding concerns

 Freephone within UK: 808 1751508